 Festival goers usually wear yukata (浴衣) — a casual cotton kimono worn in the summer — while enjoying the lively festival atmosphere that includes odori dances, food stalls, lanterns, and fireworks.
 Although temperatures are high, so are spirits — both people’s and ancestors’.

-Do keep in mind that you’ll be among the nearly 30,000 other people in attendance.
+Do keep in mind that at any of these festivals, you’ll likely be among tens of thousands of other people in attendance.
 It may be crowded, but at least you’ll have plenty of chances to speak more Japanese.

 Learn about Japan with Go Go Nihon

-We hope you now have an answer to the question, what is Obon?
+We hope you now know what Obon is.
 Read about more traditional holidays like Obon, Japanese culture, and society on our blog, and follow us on Instagram, TikTok, and Facebook.